marigold-dev/training-nft-1/README.md

 ## Tutorial application

-This tutorial is created by [Marigold](https://www.marigold.dev/), which hosts versions of the tutorial application after each part of the tutorial:
+This tutorial is created by Marigold and hosts versions of the tutorial application after each part of the tutorial:

 - [Part 1](https://github.com/marigold-dev/training-nft-1)
 - [Part 2](https://github.com/marigold-dev/training-nft-2)